 The first symptom of roseola is typically a high fever (up to 40ºC).
 The fever lasts for between three and five days.
 Often this is the only noticeable symptom, though some children may have a sore throat and/or a runny nose.
 They may also be tired and irritable.

-Usually a diagnosis is based on clinical signs and symptoms, and by ruling out other causes for the symptoms.
+Diagnosis is usually based on a person’s symptoms.
 A blood test can confirm the diagnosis but this is not done routinely when roseola is suspected.

 - Paracetamol to relieve fever